 You don’t have to be a bookworm to notice the various bookbinding styles available nowadays.
 Each one is so unique at its own style that you’ll find them flaunting before your eyes.

-If you have an interest in Create your own book projects, you can find out many exciting ways to make your own unique notebook with these styles!
+Especially if you have an interest in DIY projects, you can find out many exciting ways to make your own unique notebook with these styles!

 With that theme in mind, we are here to discuss twelve different types of book binding which will surely give you a lot to explore!
 We will go from the most basic styles to the rarest ones so that you have plenty to choose from in the end.